top of page

 Do you eat your lunch while walking/working?
 Do you eat alone?

 Sometimes a teachers’ lounge can be seen as a place where people complain so you may avoid it for good reason.
-Isolating yourself too much isn’t good though.
-Try to find other teachers who share your desire to lift each other up and find a place to share your meal.
+Isolating yourself too much isn’t good, though.
+Try to find other teachers who share your desire to lift each other and find a place to share your meal.
 I hope it’s your teachers’ lounge, but if not, keep looking!

 Do you celebrate the positive moments of your day?

-Keeping a gratitude journal or stash of positive notes, cards, etc. will give you a place to turn when you hit a tough moment in your day.
+Keeping a gratitude journal or stash of positive notes, cards, etc., will give you a place to turn when you hit a tough moment in your day.

 What does your self-talk sound like?
 Are you your own worst critic?